TritonDataCenter/linux-live/docs/2-platform-image.md

 In this example, it is anticipated that http://<booter-ip>/zfs is proxied to the appropriate URL on the zfsbuild instance.
-This configuration requires that booter is configured to serve files via http, not tftp.
+This configuration requires that booter is configured to serve files via HTTP, not TFTP.

-**XXX for initial prototyping, zfs bits will be in `filesystem.squashfs` and perhaps `initrd`.  `packages.tar` will not be available and if `networking.json` is present it can be ignored.**
+**XXX for initial prototyping, ZFS bits will be in `filesystem.squashfs` and perhaps `initrd`.  `packages.tar` will not be available and if `networking.json` is present it can be ignored.**